httpwg/http-extensions/draft-ietf-httpbis-replay.md

 other effects produced by processing duplicated requests.

 The request method's safety ({{!RFC7231}}, Section 4.2.1) is one way to determine this.
-However, some resources do produce side effects with safe methods, so this cannot be universally relied upon.
+However, some resources produce side effects with safe methods, so this cannot be universally relied upon.

 It is RECOMMENDED that origin servers allow resources to explicitly configure